veaba/tensorflow-docs/docs/tf.io/gfile/copy.md

 )
 ```
 #### Args:
-- src: string, name of the file whose contents need to be copied
+- `src`: string, name of the file whose contents need to be copied
-- dst: string, name of the file to which to copy to
+- `dst`: string, name of the file to which to copy to
-- overwrite: boolean, if false it's an error for dst to be occupied by an existing file.
+- `overwrite`: boolean, if false it's an error for `dst` to be occupied by an existing file.
 #### Raises:
-- errors.OpError: If the operation fails.
+- `errors.OpError`: If the operation fails.